olachrzan/currency_converter/README.md

 # Currency Converter
-It's a simply currency converter that will be further developed.
+It is a simple currency converter that was further developed as a new [repository](https://github.com/olachrzan/currency_converter_react).

 You can convert PLN to EUR, USD, GBP or CHF.